Key concepts

 Manage backup lifecycle and states

 Backups start in Pending state and are completed when they reach Succeeded state through Processing state.
-Backups created before March 19, 2024 and backups created after that date have different lifecycles (restore, deletion, etc.).

-Backup states (created before March 19, 2024)
+Backup states created before March 19, 2024

 MySQL backup lifecycle, created before March 19, 2024